magento/magento2/README.md

     </a>
 </p>

+# WARNING

+This is just a pentest, ignore this PR

 # Welcome

 Welcome to Magento 2 installation!
 We're glad you chose to install Magento 2, a cutting-edge, feature-rich eCommerce solution that gets results.